scoyoc/climateAnalyzeR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+This package imports data from [ClimateAnalyzer.org](http://climateanalyzer.org/) into R.
+Currently  annual, monthly, daily weather data, temperatures above/below a specified temperature, and water balance models for Co-op stations are available.

-The primary function of this R package is to produce brief climate reports using temperature and precipitation data from National Park Service Co-op stations using RMarkdown.
+This R package can also produce brief climate reports using temperature and precipitation data from Co-op stations using RMarkdown.
 Currently water year (Oct-Sep) and calendar year (Jan-Dec) reports are available.
 The plan is to include water balance summaries to the RMarkdown scripts in the future.

-This package also imports data from [ClimateAnalyzer.org](http://climateanalyzer.org/) into R.
-Currently  annual, monthly, daily weather data, temperatures above/below a specified temperature, and water balance models for Co-op stations are available.

 Version: 0.9.2